nameko/nameko/docs/key_concepts.rst

 Nameko is built on top of the `eventlet <http://eventlet.net/>`_ library, which provides concurrency via "greenthreads".
 The concurrency model is co-routines with implicit yielding.

-Implicit yielding relies on `monkey patching <http://eventlet.net/doc/patching.html#monkeypatching-the-standard-library>`_ the standard library, to trigger a yield when a thread waits on I/O. If you host services with ``nameko run`` on the command line, nameko will apply the monkey patch for you.
+Implicit yielding relies on `monkey patching <http://eventlet.net/doc/patching.html#monkeypatching-the-standard-library>`_ the standard library, to trigger a yield when a thread waits on I/O. If you host services with ``nameko run`` on the command line, Nameko will apply the monkey patch for you.

 Each worker executes in its own greenthread.
 The maximum number of concurrent workers can be tweaked based on the amount of time each worker will spend waiting on I/O.